FE8Dev/FE8RProject/FE8_arsenals.md

 # Innes

 ## *Bow*
 A bow with a minimum 6 range.
 At higher stages becomes brave and never misses.
-On its last version it uses Strength, Skill and Luck for damage and also does effective damage against Monsters and Shadow units.
+On its last version it uses Strength, Skill and Luck for damage, gains the Light element, does effective damage against Monsters and Shadow units and raises Strength and Luck.

 ## Lance
 1-2 range lance that Drenches the enemy and also uses Magic for damage.
 In its last stage it also inflicts Shadow and Curse.